Navid200/xDrip/docs/Nightscout/NS_Install.md

 To continue the installation, select item 1 "Initial Nightscout install" and enter.
 It will take about 15 minutes for this step to complete.
-If you get an error message that says EINTEGRITY ending with (0 bytes) and it hangs, just press CTRL and C keys at the same time to interrupt.
+If you get an error message that says EINTEGRITY ending with (0 bytes) and it hangs (screen showing the same line for more than 5 minutes), just press CTRL and C keys at the same time to interrupt.
 Exit and open a new terminal.
 Repeat running item 1 on the menu.

 After step 1 is completed, to proceed with installation, choose item 2 on the menu "noip.com association" and enter.
 You will be asked to login.